Economy of Germany: Age of Industrialisation

 Regarding politics and society, between 1881 and 1889 Chancellor Otto von Bismarck promoted laws that provided social insurance and improved working conditions.
 He instituted the world's first welfare state.
-Germany was the first to introduce social insurance programs including universal healthcare, compulsory education, sickness insurance, accident insurance, disability insurance, and a retirement pension.
+Germany was the first to introduce social insurance programmes including universal healthcare, compulsory education, sickness insurance, accident insurance, disability insurance, and a retirement pension.
 Moreover, the government's universal education policy bore fruit with Germany achieving the highest literacy rate in the world – 99% – education levels that provided the nation with more people good at handling numbers, more engineers, chemists, opticians, skilled workers for its factories, skilled managers, knowledgeable farmers, and skilled military personnel.

-By 1900 Germany surpassed Britain and the United States in steel production.
+By 1900, Germany surpassed Britain in steel production and became the largest producer behind only the United States.
 The German economic miracle was also intensified by unprecedented population growth from 35 million in 1850 to 67 million in 1913.
 From 1895 to 1907, the number of workers engaged in machine building doubled from half a million to well over a million.
 Only 40 percent of Germans lived in rural areas by 1910, a drop from 67% at the birth of the Empire.
 Industry accounted for 60 percent of the gross national product in 1913.
 The German chemical industry became the most advanced in the world, and by 1914 the country was producing half the world's electrical equipment.

 The rapid advance to industrial maturity led to a drastic shift in Germany's economic situation – from a rural economy into a major exporter of finished goods.
 The ratio of the finished product to total exports jumped from 38% in 1872 to 63% in 1912.
 By 1913 Germany had come to dominate all the European markets.
 By 1914 Germany had become one of the biggest exporters in the world.